dsvua/experimentor/README.md

 #### Required Fields
 - `spec.sourceRef.kind`: Type of source workload (`Deployment`, `StatefulSet`, `Rollout`)
 - `spec.sourceRef.name`: Name of the source workload
+- `spec.sourceRef.namespace`: Source workload namespace
 - `spec.overrideSpec`: Override specification (can be empty `{}` but must be present)

 #### Optional Fields
-- `spec.sourceRef.namespace`: Source workload namespace (defaults to experiment's namespace)
 - `spec.replicas`: Number of experiment replicas (defaults to 1)

+**Best Practice:** Deploy ExperimentDeployment CRs in the same namespace as their source workloads to ensure proper ServiceAccount access and service discovery.

 ### Example Use Cases